Jump to Recipe Print Recipe

 Step 2: Add the rest of the flour to the dough and mix until it is somewhat stiff.

 🔑 Sandi says: Depending on if you use a sourdough starter or dry yeast, you WILL need to adjust flour amounts to compensate for the liquid in the wet ingredients.
-Please add flour until your dough is similar in consistency to this photo.
+Please add flour until your dough is consistent with this photo.

 You can use a standing mixer with a dough hook or paddle attachment if you prefer to use it to mix up your gluten free bagel dough.